-- Expose your indoor herbs some love.
+- Expose your indoor herbs with some love.

-Best herbs to grow indoor:
+Best herbs to grow indoors:

 We’re uncorking our green thumbs to bring you a list of the nine best herbs to grow indoors.
 These fresh herbs are perfect for garnishing warm, spicy dishes any time of year.
 In addition to tasting great dishes, these herbs will also look so pretty in your space.
 Here we enlisted some of the best herbs for your indoor garden.

-Easiest herb for indoor growing:
+Easiest herb for indoor growing

 Herbs are popular in many gardens, but they can be costly to buy and transplant adult plants.
 The plants that are not growing outside are the best option for purchase.
 The decision of bringing them indoors can cause trauma and affect their growth and production.
 Without further delay, examine the easiest herbs to grow indoors.